 Kindergartners enjoyed some special visitors this week when Graland parent Susan Beatty brought real-life cowboys to campus.
 Her parents, Jim and Dora Cash, shared fascinating details about the cowboy “uniform,” tools and lifestyle with students as part of the annual rodeo unit.

 Fifth graders finished a unit on geology this week by demonstrating their understanding of the rock cycle through presentations for their peers.
 Science teacher, Andy Dodge, allowed them to choose from six options or develop their own creative ideas.
-The rock cycle describes how rocks undergo changes of form — a metamorphic rock can become an igneous rock, or a sedimentary rock can become a metamorphic one.

 First graders in Heidi Byczko’s class worked hard for the past two months creating animal reports and this week they hosted a publishing party to unveil their works.
 Each student read one page from their report, teaching animal facts to an audience of their peers, faculty and staff.